-The TSB funded feasibility study for the RE-Fab House Project was completed in 2013 in collaboration with Ecobond (Cymru) Ltd, Bangor University Bio-Composite Centre, C-Tech Innovation Ltd and Cullinan Studio.
-The feasibility study can be seen here in addition, a short animation that can be seen here.
+The feasibility study for the RE-Fab House Project was completed in 2013 in collaboration with Ecobond (Cymru) Ltd, Bangor University Bio-Composite Centre, C-Tech Innovation Ltd and Cullinan Studio.
+The feasibility study can be seen here in addition, a short animation can be seen here.

 In 2014 the ASBP is continuing to progress the RE-Fab project.
-We are delighted to again be working with Ecobond Cymru (Graham Hilton & Geraint Williams), John Baker from ES Global - experts in demountable structures and Sir Robert McAlpine, to create a framework for the development of Flexible Life Buildings (FLBs), underpinned by a series of design, build and operation principles that will facilitate building design for de-construction and re-use (DfDR).
+We are delighted to again be working with Ecobond Cymru (Graham Hilton & Geraint Williams), Jon Baker from ES Global - experts in demountable structures and Sir Robert McAlpine, to create a framework for the development of Flexible Life Buildings (FLBs), underpinned by a series of design, build and operation principles that will facilitate building design for de-construction and re-use (DfDR).

 ASBP convened a RE-Fab Technical Committee, which held its inaugural meeting on 18th September, 2014.
 The committee aims to: